Cynthia Maughan

-Cynthia Maughan (1949- June 13, 2019) is a visual artist who is renowned for her early video art and films.
-Maughan currently lives and works in Los Angeles, California.
+Cynthia Maughan (1949-June 13, 2019) was a visual artist who is renowned for her early video art and films.
+Maughan lived and worked in Los Angeles, California.

 Early life

 Cynthia Maughan was born in Bell, California in 1949.
 She grew up in Norwalk, California.
 She attained a Masters in Fine Arts from California State University in Long Beach, California in 1974.

 Career

 Between 1973 and 1980, Maughan created nearly three hundred short, self-directed performances for the camera in Pasadena, California.
 These early video works are characterized by their humor and low-fi aesthetic.
 These videos were often titled descriptively, such as "Tell Three Cats About Jail" (1977-8) and "Two Sticks Mourning At Another Stick's Funeral" (1973-4).
 Maughan has since cited the artist William Wegman, who was a teacher at California State University as an influence on her decision to try film.

 In the 1980s the artist moved into the punk music scene.
 She was a member of several bands, such as Auto De Fe, the Nihils, Primitive State and The Shrews.

 In 2008, Maughan was included in the exhibition, California Video, at the Getty Center.

+Maughan died on June 13, 2019.